Visual marketing

-Visual marketing is the discipline studying the relationship between an object, the context it is placed in and its relevant image.
+Visual marketing is the discipline of studying the relationship between an object, the context it is placed in and its relevant image.
 Representing a disciplinary link between economy, visual perception laws and cognitive psychology, the subject mainly applies to businesses such as fashion and design.

 As a key component of modern marketing, visual marketing focuses on studying and analyzing how images can be used to make objects the center of visual communication.
-The intent is that the product and its visual communication therefore become strategically linked and inseparable and their fusion is what reaches out to people, engages them and defines their choices (a marketing mechanism is known as persuasion).
+The intent is that the product and its visual communication therefore become strategically linked and inseparable and their fusion is what reaches out to people, engages them and defines their choices (a marketing mechanism known as persuasion).
 Not to be confused with visual merchandising, that is one of its facets and more about retail spaces; here, Marketing gets customers in the door.
-Once inside, merchandising takes over—affecting placement of products, signage, display materials, ambiance and employee staffing.
+Once inside, merchandising takes over—affecting the placement of products, signage, display materials, ambiance and employee staffing.

 Harnessing the power of images and visuals can make a marketing plan more powerful and more memorable.
 Images — when done deftly – can turn concepts and intangible things into something more concrete influencing the perception of the intended viewer.
 That helps people envision a brand and its message in their mind's eye — and remember it when it comes time to buy.

 Visual marketing can be a part of every aspect of the Communication Mix.
-Marketing persuades consumer's buying behaviour and Visual Marketing enhances that by factors of recall, memory and identity.
+Marketing persuades consumer's buying behaviour and Visual Marketing enhances that through factors of recall, memory and identity.

-Growing trends in the usage of picture based websites and social networking platforms like Pinterest, Instagram, Tumblr, Timeline feature of Facebook justifies the fact that people want to believe what they see, and therefore, need for Visual Marketing.
+Growing trends in the usage of picture based websites and social networking platforms like Pinterest, Instagram, Tumblr, and Timeline feature of Facebook justifies the fact that people want to believe what they see, and therefore, need for Visual Marketing.

 Visual marketing includes all visual cues like logo, signage, sales tools, vehicles, packaging, labeling, uniforms, right to your Advertisements, Brochures, Informational DVDs, Websites, everything that meets the Public Eye and can create a direct visual reference for a brand, product or service.